 After this first year, those who wish will be awarded the Degree of Master of Science (60 credits), Main Field of Study: Public Health.
-During the second year, students take another three courses in health economics and a number of elective courses either at our department or at Umeå School of Business and Economics, including a thesis course.
+During the second year, students take another three courses in health economics and a number of elective courses either at our department or at Umeå School of Business, Economics and Statistics, including a thesis course.

 After finishing two years of study, students will be awarded the Degree of Master of Science (120 credits), Main Field of Study: Public Health, Specialization: Health Economics.

 Many of our students have a background in health or medical care.
 They are medical doctors, nurses, physiotherapists, dieticians or dentists.
 Many others have a background in social or behavioural sciences, such as economists, political scientists, psychologists and trained social workers.

 As in public health practice, our programme brings together people with different backgrounds who share a common goal; to improve public health through health economic analysis.
 A number of scholarships are available for non-European students.

 Studying on the programme involves a high degree of independence, an active search for knowledge, problem solving and critical analyses using a scientific approach.
 The learning methods vary between individual study, group work, seminars and lectures.
 Course evaluations demonstrate that our students highly value the opportunity to study together with others from different educational and cultural backgrounds.